irenenev24/ArinBeauty/TESTING.md

 * AttributeError: 'Settings' object has no attribute 'STRIPE_PUBLIC_KEY' when I saved the stripe_public_key to my variables in my workspace I had a typo.
 * I had forgotten to pip3 install stripe

+* remove button wasnt working because I hadnt added a reverse url to the view to go back to the updated shopping bag.

+* stript form for payment not loading correctly.